 We are encouraged by the progress made during recent reporting periods.
-OPD has developed a data collection process that appears to be reliably accurate.
-Encouragingly, the Department periodically verifies the accuracy of its data with internal audits.
-OPD is, however, at a critical juncture where any indicators of disparate treatment among populations groups must be addressed in order to determine whether there is a constitutionally valid basis for the disparity or there is a need for corrective intervention.
+OPD has developed a data collection process that appears to be reliable and accurate.
+Yet while the Department periodically verifies the accuracy of its data with internal audits, we have, to date, found these audits insufficient; they have not identified issues relating to the search recovery rate nor the large percentage of stops involving individuals on probation or parole.
+OPD is at a critical juncture where any indicators of disparate treatment among populations groups must be addressed in order to determine whether there is a constitutionally valid basis for the disparity or there is a need for corrective intervention.
 Recognizing that this is easier said than done, we stand ready to assist the Department wherever possible.
-OPD is not in compliance with Task 34.3.1.
+OPD is in partial compliance with Task 34.3.1.